siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 001 Something Exists.md

 u(\mathbf{r}) \geq 0.
 $$

-The name we give it is *energy density*.
-The name carries no extra weight at this stage.
-What matters is only the property: it is a real, nonnegative value defined at each location.
-It tells us how much energy is present locally.
-If we look at a volume small enough that the density is effectively uniform, the energy in that volume is just density times volume.
+The name we give to $u$ is *energy*.

-No additional structure is assumed.
-Not particles.
-Not forces.
-Not an observer.
-Not time as an independent variable.
-If apparently distinct things interact, they are not fundamentally independent substances.
-They must share the same physical reality.
-We therefore treat them as configurations of $u$, interacting with itself.
+If apparently distinct things exist and interact, they are not fundamentally independent substances.
+They are configurations of $u$.
+Interaction is therefore $u$ interacting with itself.

 In this book, $u$ names that one interacting substance: all that physically exists.
 This single assumption - that something real is present as a